-In addition to the right to make a subject access request, and to receive information when their data is being collected, how it is used and processed, individuals also have the right to:

-- Withdraw their consent to processing at any time, where consent is the only lawful base on which the processing is carried out. - Ask the Trust to rectify, erase or restrict processing of their personal data, or object to the processing of it (in certain circumstances) - Prevent use of their personal data for direct marketing

-- Challenge processing which has been justified on the basis of public interest - Request a copy of agreements under which their personal data is transferred outside of the European Economic Area - Object to decisions based solely on automated decision making or profiling (decisions taken with no human involvement, that might negatively affect them) - Prevent processing that is likely to cause damage or distress - Be notified of a data breach in certain circumstances - Make a complaint to the ICO - Ask for their personal data to be transferred to a third party in a structured, commonly used and machine-readable format (in certain circumstances)

-Individuals should submit any request to exercise these rights to the Data Protection Officer (DPO).
+- 14.1 In addition to the right to make a subject access request, and to receive information when their data is being collected, how it is used and processed, individuals also have the right to: - Withdraw their consent to processing at any time, where consent is the only lawful base on which the processing is carried out. - Ask the Trust to rectify, erase or restrict processing of their personal data, or object to the processing of it (in certain circumstances). - Prevent use of their personal data for direct marketing. - Challenge processing which has been justified on the basis of public interest. - Request a copy of agreements under which their personal data is transferred outside of the European Economic Area. - Object to decisions based solely on automated decision making or profiling (decisions taken with no human involvement, that might negatively affect them). - Prevent processing that is likely to cause damage or distress. - Be notified of a data breach in certain circumstances. - Make a complaint to the ICO. - Ask for their personal data to be transferred to a third party in a structured, commonly used and machine-readable format (in certain circumstances). - 14.2 Individuals should submit any request to exercise these rights to the Data Protection Officer (DPO).
 If staff receive such a request, they must immediately forward it to the DPO.
-The contact for the DPO is DPO@prioryacademies.co.uk
+The contact for the DPO is DPO@prioryacademies.co.uk information to be personal data as defined by the Data Protection Act 2018; this means that it must be obtained, used and stored in accordance with that Act.

-8 Biometric recognition systems
+15 Biometric recognition systems